Berkshire Hathaway Inc.

 Investment Opinion: Should I buy BRK-B Today?

-Risks & Conditions: The two biggest risks are a continuation of the revenue decline into 2026 and a failure to deploy its massive cash pile, leading to continued investor apathy.
-This Hold would upgrade to a Buy if the stock approaches the $455 support level (offering a greater margin of safety), if management announces a major accretive acquisition or accelerates buybacks, or if quarterly revenue growth turns positive.
-It would downgrade to a Sell if revenue decline accelerates beyond 10% YoY or if the technical breakdown below $455 is sustained.
-The stock is currently fairly valued relative to its own history but appears undervalued on an absolute quality basis, creating a tension that supports a Hold stance.
+Risks & Conditions: The two biggest risks to the thesis are: 1) Continued revenue contraction eroding the earnings base, and 2) A failure to deploy its massive cash hoard ($25B TTM FCF) in a value-accretive manner.
+This Hold rating would upgrade to a Buy if the trailing P/E compresses further towards 14x (implying a price near $417) or if quarterly revenue growth turns sustainably positive.
+It would downgrade to a Sell if revenue decline accelerates beyond -10% YoY or if the balance sheet strength is compromised.
+The stock is currently fairly valued relative to its own recent history but appears overvalued if the expected earnings recovery implied by the 22.65x forward P/E does not materialize.

 Sign up to view all